 There are two main types of compost bins: stationary and tumblers.

 - Stationary bins have a larger capacity than tumblers and are a good choice for homeowners who have a lot of yard waste such as weeds, leaves, and grass clippings.
-However, in order to keep the compost pile cooking, you will need to manually turn it with a pitchfork every once in a while.
+To keep the compost pile cooking, you will need to manually turn it with a pitchfork every once in a while.

 The type of bin you choose will depend on how much work you want to do, how much organic material you have, and how fast you want to create compost.
 If you have a lot of yard debris and you don’t mind manually turning the compost pile every once in a while, then a stationary bin will work for you.
 If you need compost fast and don’t want to bother with a pitchfork, a compost tumbler is probably your better bet.

 Most compost bins are made out of plastic, wood, or metal, with the majority of commercially available composters manufactured from dark-colored recycled plastic.
 Dark plastic bins are ideal for absorbing heat from the sun and preventing moisture loss.
 DIY compost bins are commonly made of wood, metal, or stone.
-Keep in mind that bins used outdoors should be weather-resistant and fit aesthetically with your landscape.
+Keep in mind that bins used outdoors should be made from weather-resistant materials that will fit aesthetically with your landscape.

-A combination of the proper mixture of high carbon “brown” and high nitrogen “green” materials, temperature, moisture, and aeration will prevent the compost from producing odor.
-As such, commercially made compost bin should have air vents or holes on selected parts of the bin for proper ventilation—especially when composting indoors.
+A properly mixed compost pile will have very little odor.
+Maintaining the proper mix of high carbon “brown” and high nitrogen “green” materials, aeration, moisture, and temperature will prevent the compost from producing odor.
+A proper commercially made compost bin should have air vents or holes on selected parts of the bin for proper ventilation.
 Some bins have charcoal filters to help mitigate odor.

 Stationary compost bins can go either in the shade or sun, depending on how fast you want the composting process to go.
 The sun helps increase the temperature, so the bacteria and fungi work faster.
 Tumblers or smaller bins can be moved to any part of your yard or home as needed.